ebebbington/context-finder/README.md

-# Context Read and Print
+# Context Finder
-*context-read-and-print* will grab as many contexts as you want froma file.
+*context-finder* will grab as many contexts as you specify from a file.
 All you have to do is specify the context titles you wish to get.
-The matching process will check if a context title *contains* one given on the command line, meaning one argument can match multiple blocks
+The 'matching' process will check if a context title *contains* one given on the command line, meaning one argument can match multiple blocks

 ## Getting Started
 These instructions will get you a copy of the project up and running on your machine.